pkhead/contour/README.md

 - `isMapped(path: string): bool`: Check if a source file is mapped--that is, processed by contour with a output file associated with it.
 - `getPath(path: string): void`: If the given source file is mapped, returns the preprocessed file.
 Otherwise, it returns the given path.
-- `exportApi(): void` Hooks the love.filesystem functions to pass paths through contour as appropriate.
+- `exportApi(): void` Hooks love functions to pass paths through contour.